DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

   - Not sure if this is installed by default on other distros, or if it's something that GTK ones lack.
   - Also not sure of the package name on non-Ubuntu distros.

+## Architectures
-- Architectures: Tested on x86-64 (Intel/AMD 64-bit) and aarch64 (ARM 64-bit).
+- Tested on x86-64 (Intel/AMD 64-bit) and aarch64 (ARM 64-bit).

-- Hardware requirements:
+## Hardware requirements
 - Tested on the 3 GB RAM/32 GB storage PinePhone; other Linux phones may also work if they support Manjaro ARM with Plasma Mobile.
 - It is uncertain whether the 2 GB RAM/16 GB storage PinePhone will work, but it should.
 I bought the one with higher specs mainly for the dock.

-- Operating systems:
+## Operating systems
 - Manjaro ARM with Plasma Mobile is officially supported and recommended due to Plasma being Qt-based.
 - I'd like to also support postmarketOS, but it hasn't been tested there yet.
 - DanctNIX's Arch Linux ARM should also work due to being semi-upstream from Manjaro ARM (I don't know whether Manjaro ARM uses the regular ALARM or the DanctNIX one), but I haven't tested the Plasma Mobile image with this yet.
 - Windows support is limited to debugging and you'll have to manually change paths in the code for it to work in case you don't use the same paths I do.
 Perhaps I should add the sample .desktop files to the repo so things work.

-- Disk space:
+## Disk space
 - On Manjaro ARM with Plasma Mobile
   - Minimum: 250 MB
   - Recommended: 500 MB
   - To be safe, probably like 250 MB would be enough to give space at minimum, as PySide6 and qt6-declarative take up a decent amount of space.
 Calculating how much both of those packages take up shows they're roughly 192 MB, so I increased the number for comfort.
 - Disk space is mostly based on the space that the libraries take up.
 Retiled itself is quite small, although some config files may take up more space.

 ------------